mixpanel/docs/pages/docs/tracking-methods/sdks/java.md

-import { Callout,Tabs } from 'nextra/components'

 # Mixpanel SDKs: Java

+The Mixpanel Java library is useful to track events from Java servers.

 ## Getting Started

-The Mixpanel Java library is useful to track events from Java servers.

 The [Full API Reference](http://mixpanel.github.io/mixpanel-java/), [Library Source Code](https://github.com/mixpanel/mixpanel-java) and an [Example Application](https://github.com/mixpanel/mixpanel-java/blob/master/src/demo/java/com/mixpanel/mixpanelapi/demo/MixpanelAPIDemo.java) is documented in our GitHub repo.

 ## Installing the Library

-You can get the library by including the following in your project's `pom.xml`:
+You can get the library by including the following in your project's pom.xml:

 ```xml
 <dependency>